jurioste4/Python_mmo/README.md

 below is my insights I used juypter notebook pandas and numpy and a data source  from a csv file.

+or review the file main.ipynb
-I also built a website can see here https://jurioste4.github.io/pythonmmo/index.html
+I also built a website can see here https://jurioste4.github.io/pythonmmo/index.html to see website code see https://github.com/jurioste4/jurioste4.github.io/tree/master/pythonmmo and index.html

 # my insights
 Gender